GNOME freezes with Intel GM965/GL960 Integrated Graphics

 anonym, can you take care of this?
 If you want me to handle it, please let me know ASAP (ideally I would have wanted to know weeks ago, but I can still make some room for it over the week-end).

-#7 Updated by anonym about 2 months ago
+#7 Updated by anonym over 1 year ago

 - Assignee changed from anonym to intrigeri